hackers-painters/samurai-native/README.md

 Bring web standards to native platform
 ======================================

-samurai-native enables you to build native apps using web technologies (HTML/CSS) based on its own Web-Core.<br/>
+samurai-native enables you to build native apps using web technologies (HTML/CSS) based on its own Web-Core.
 Support iOS now, Android later.

 Check out demo at `samurai-examples/dribbble` and `samurai-examples/movie`.